comeaujoseph/crypto-tracker/README.md

 #### Prometheus & Grafana

-We will use Prometheus to manage our K8s resources and Grafana to visualize and alert on the metrics gathered.
-The alerts will be sent to Slack and PagerDuty depending on the severity.
+Prometheus to monitor our K8s resources.
+Grafana to visualize and alert on the metrics.
+Alerts are sent Slack and PagerDuty depending on severity.

 #### Application logs